Cologne Chocolate Museum

-The Chocolate Museum celebrates the artistry and spectacular popularity of this ancient luxury.
-The museum has been explaining the roots and modern history of chocolate for almost 20 years, with the waterfront site now one of Cologne's busiest tourist attractions.
-Rightfully so, this sweet tooth’s dream has all you need to know about chocolate and shows you why you should reach for the more expensive brands.
+The Cologne Chocolate Museum celebrates the artistry and popularity of everyone’s favorite luxury: chocolate.
+The museum has been revealing the ancient roots and modern history of chocolate for almost 20 years, with the waterfront site now one of Cologne's busiest tourist attractions.
+Rightfully so, as there are plenty of chocolatey facts to be discovered.
+For example, did you know that you shouldn’t always reach for the more expensive brands?
+Learn why inside.

-This Willy Wonka like wonderland tells the 3000 year old story of the west’s favorite luxury and how it was introduced to tantalize our taste buds.
-With exhibits displayed in both German and English, you will first be introduced to the Mayan and Aztec tradition of drinking chocolate before multimedia displays explain the modern profession of chocolatiers.
+Discover the 3000-year-old story of the west’s favorite luxury and how it was discovered.
+With exhibits displayed in both German and English, you will first be introduced to the Mayan and Aztec tradition of drinking chocolate.
+Then, you’ll see interactive displays explaining how the modern chocolatier works.

 A sweet historyThe highlights of the museum include an almost 10 foot high chocolate fountain, which you can sample with a dip of some German waffles.
 View the display of cacao trees from which chocolate is extracted, and see the machines used for producing today’s modern chocolate bars.
 You can also find an 18th-century porcelain chocolate-making pot that hails from Mesoamerica.
 Don’t forget to pick up a goodie bag of all your favorite treats on the way out – the shop has the best selection of chocolate and candy in the city.